IBM/power-up/docs/Appendix-B.rst

     # can be changed by the end user as appropriate for your application.(e.g.
     # "_rack1" could be changed to "base-rack")

+    # This sample configuration file documents all of the supported key values
+    # supported by the genesis software.
+It can be used as the basis for creating
+    # your own config.yml file.
+Note that keywords with a leading underscore
+    # can be changed by the end user as appropriate for your application. (e.g.
+    # "_rack1" could be changed to "base-rack")

-    version: 1.0
+    version: 1.1

     ipaddr-mgmt-network: 192.168.16.0/20
+    ipaddr-mgmt-client-network: 192.168.20.0/24
+    vlan-mgmt-network: 16
+    vlan-mgmt-client-network: 20
+    port-mgmt-network: 1
-    # NOTE: The "_rack:" keywords must match the the corresponding rack keyword under the keyword:
+    # NOTE: The "_rack:" keywords must match the the corresponding rack keyword
+    # under the keyword;
     # node-templates:
     #     _node name:
     #         ports:
+    port-mgmt-data-network:
+        _rack1: 47
     ipaddr-mgmt-switch:
         _rack1: 192.168.16.20
     ipaddr-data-switch: